psychrometrics/psychrolib/README.md

 PsychroLib is available for Python, C, Fortran, JavaScript, and Microsoft Excel Visual Basic for Applications (VBA).
 A list of functions available in the library can be found in the [PsychroLib application programming interface (API) documentation](https://psychrometrics.github.io/psychrolib).
 The page provides a comprehensive description of all the functions available in PsychroLib.
 Although it describes the Python version of the library, PsychroLib uses a common API across all the supported language implementations.

 ### Installation instructions
-If you are using Python, PsychroLib can be installed using the Python Package Index (PyPI).
+If you are using Python, PsychroLib is available though the Python Package Index (PyPI) at https://pypi.org/project/PsychroLib.
 Assuming you have PyPI installed on your system, type the following in your command prompt:
 ```
 pip install psychrolib
 ```